albertrenart/J25-programming/arduino/wrap_up_arduino2/DOCUMENTATION.md

 - *Substring function was not working*
   The problem here was that the substring was not working, and it was sending 'morse' also in the string that was going to convert.
   The problem was that I was sending the command without subtracting the first word (morse).

   Before (It was sending 'command'):

   ![image](https://github.com/albertrenart/J25-programming/assets/144990839/2a95d84d-6577-41ab-b82a-e7e5c31b4c13)

-  After (Now it is sending sendToMorse, which it is now trimmed):
+  After (Now it is sending sendToMorse, which is now trimmed):

   ![image](https://github.com/albertrenart/J25-programming/assets/144990839/e1daf39e-d247-4286-ae18-47c2b80c4b35)

+- *Problems with integration of the original cooking system* I don't know why, but some of my favorite aspects of the cooking system program I did some months ago, which has been used in this wrap-up project, have not worked properly.
+For this reason, I took them away.
+Although I like a lot how the original cooking system ended, I'm also proud of the integration of the smaller version in my wrap-up project.

+  ### Conclusion

+In conclusion, I can only say that I am very happy with the final design, but if I had more time, I would surely try to implement the whole cooking system to this project.